 Our derivative instruments which are subject to master netting arrangements with our counterparties only have the right of offset when there is an event of default.
-As of December 31, 2015 and 2014, there was not an event of default and, therefore, the associated gross asset or gross liability amounts related to these arrangements are presented on the consolidated balance sheets.
-Additionally, if an event of default occurred the offsetting amounts would be immaterial as of December 31, 2015 and 2014.
+As of December 31, 2016 and 2015, there was not an event of default and, therefore, the associated gross asset or gross liability amounts related to these arrangements are presented on the consolidated balance sheets.

-10. Fair Value Measurements
+9. Fair Value Measurements